5 Types of Seals You Can See in Antarctica

 Spotting seals in their natural habitat is just one of the amazing wildlife highlights on our voyages to the Southern Hemisphere.
 Seals are members of a group of animals called pinnipeds, a collection that also includes walruses and sea lions (neither of which you will find in Antarctica).

 The nutrient-rich waters of the Southern Ocean bring these expert divers and with few predators, they flourish.
 We often see many seals lounging around on sea ice or heaped up on the beaches of South Georgia and the Peninsula.
 Keep an eye on your belongings on shore, it’s not unusual for a curious seal to come to investigate a rogue backpack or camera.

 Its namesake is misleading, as Crabeater seals mainly eat krill, not crabs, as one might think.
 These doe-eyed animals often weigh up to 500 pounds and the females generally give birth to one pup per year.
-Crabeater seals are pale in colour, have a long body and snout and can live up to 40 years.
-It’s thought that Crabeater seals may be the most abundant large animal, other that humans, in the world.
+Crabeaters are pale in color, have a long body and snout, and can live up to 40 years.
+It’s thought that these animals may be the most abundant large animal, other than humans, in the world.

 Southern Elephant Seal

 Masters of the beach, the humungous elephant seal is known for putting on impressive mating rituals each spring and gathering in large groups, known as a ‘haulout’.
 Elephant seal pups, called weaners, enchant our guests with their big, wide eyes and sausage-like appearance.
 Earning their name from their huge size, the males develop a long trunk-like nose.
 While females remain slightly smaller, these animals are an impressive sight- males can measure over 20 feet long and up to 9,000 pounds!
 They are the largest pinniped in the world and, not surprisingly, a guest favorite.